 Climate change is often talked about in terms of averages — like the goal set by the Paris Agreement to limit the Earth’s temperature increase to 2 degrees Celsius.
 What such numbers fail to convey is that climate change will not only increase the world’s average temperature, it will also intensify extreme heat waves that even now are harming people and wildlife, according to a recent review paper by San Francisco State University Professor of Biology Jonathon Stillman.

-The estuary and ocean science talks (EOS talks) are a communication stage for our graduate students to share their passion for protecting the estuary and the ocean.
-Our early career research scientists will give a 5 minute talk in front of a panel of community members who will act as judges in April.
-The top three students will receive monetary awards.
-They will also share their talks with the general public during our Discovery Day open house on Sunday, April 28, 2019.
+The Estuary & Ocean Science Center talks (EOS talks) are a communication stage for our graduate students to share their passion for protecting the estuary and the ocean.
+Our early career research scientists give a 5 minute talk in front of a panel of community members who will act as judges.
+The top three students receive monetary awards.
+They also share their talks with the general public during our Discovery Day open house.

 A blog co written by: Tessa M.